crmne/paolino.me/_posts/2025-07-09-async-ruby-is-the-future.md

 end
 ```

-This is Ruby at its best.
 Libraries that follow conventions get superpowers without even trying.
-It just works because it was built on solid foundations.
+That's Ruby at its best.

 Check out [RubyLLM's Scale with Async guide](https://rubyllm.com/guides/async) to learn more.